-- Thematic child safeguarding audit completed by NOMS in March 2014. - E-learning on safeguarding rolled out in January 2014 for completion by 31 May 2014. - Staff are required to attend the one-day LSCBN safeguarding training. - Review of safeguarding cases in staff supervision.
-All staff are required to notify and discuss safeguarding cases in supervision. - Professional guidance linked to safeguarding routinely updated and disseminated to all staff. - Performance data regularly updated to ensure both Probation IT systems have the appropriate safeguarding flags accurately recorded. - Strategic and operational leads for safeguarding are identified and all staff aware. - Section 11 audit
+- Thematic child safeguarding audit completed by NOMS in March 2014. - E-learning on safeguarding rolled out in January 2014 for completion by 31 May 2014. - New NPS e learning courses for all staff - Staff are required to attend the one-day NSCB safeguarding training. - Review of safeguarding cases in staff supervision.
+All staff are required to notify and discuss safeguarding cases in supervision. - Professional guidance linked to safeguarding routinely updated and disseminated to all staff. - Performance data regularly updated to ensure both Probation IT systems have the appropriate safeguarding flags accurately recorded. - Strategic and operational leads for safeguarding are identified and all staff aware. - NPS new guidance for staff (November 15) shared with staff and adherence monitored with managers - Good communication and partnership links in place